 At Natomas Crossing Dental Care, we understand the negative effects that dental anxiety can have on oral health.
 Patients who experience extreme dental fear may go years without visiting the dentist — resulting in poor oral health, dingy teeth and serious dental issues that require extensive treatment down the road.
 The good news is that you don’t have to avoid dental treatment anymore.
 Oral sedation dentistry may be exactly what you need to help you through your next appointment.

-Oral sedation can significantly reduce mild to moderate anxiety.
+Oral sedation, also called conscious sedation dentistry, can significantly reduce mild to moderate anxiety in adults and children.
 It is safe and easy to administer, and patients can breathe and speak on their own throughout the procedure.
 Our dentists have received extensive training in delivering oral conscious sedation dentistry for our patients — better guaranteeing that even the most fearful of patients can get the treatment they need to maintain proper oral health without unnecessary stress or pain.

 What Is Oral Sedation?